nemani/golem-provider-terraform/README.md

 You can access the logs at any time by running `make logs`

+### 4. Running using terraform + hetzner

+Create API token by signing up and registering on https://console.hetzner.cloud/projects

+Add SSH key to the project with the name "golem-provider-terraform"

 ## Donation :beer:

 If you find this template useful you may consider the option of offering me a beer through a donation.
 Support is very appreciated :slightly_smiling_face: